distributed-system-analysis/pbench/docs/API/V1/list.md

 Large collections can be paginated for efficiency using the `limit` and `offset` query parameters.

+The `keysummary` and `daterange` query parameters (if `true`) select "summary" modes where aggregate metadata is returned without a list of datasets.
+These two may be used together, but cannot be used along with the normal collection list mode as they aren't subject to pagination.

 ## Query parameters

 `access`    string \